 I have traveled extensively in Europe and the Americas.
 My first trip to Europe was in July 1996, when I went to Germany, Austria, and Switzerland with the New World Youth Symphony Orchestra of Indianapolis.
 In 2000, I attended the Schleswig-Holstein Musik Festival in Germany and also visited Denmark and the Netherlands.
 I returned in 2001 to the same festival which this time included a tour of the capitals of Estonia, Latvia, Finland, and Denmark.
 In June 2002 I made my first visit to the United Kingdom, for the Queen's Golden Jubilee Weekend celebrations in London.
 In February 2004 I spent a week in Rome, Italy with the New World Symphony.
 I participated in the UBS Verbier Festival Orchestra in Switzerland in the summer of 2004.
 In August 2007 I returned to the UK, participating in WDAV's tour of Scotland, and then went on to Italy, staying with friends in Rome.
 I spent most of summer 2009 in England, singing with the Incarnation choir at Lichfield Cathedral and Westminster Abbey and with the St. Mark's choir at Chichester, Southwark, and Canterbury cathedrals.
 In August 2010 I visited Salisbury and attended the Edington Music Festival.
 In July 2011 I returned to England with the Incarnation choir, singing services at Canterbury Cathedral, St George's Chapel, Windsor Castle, and Westminster Abbey, after which I visited Belgium & (briefly) Germany and attended the Three Choirs Festival in Worcester.
-Of course I would not have dreamed of missing Queen Elizabeth II's Diamond Jubilee in June 2012, a once-in-a-lifetime experience after which I attended a conference on the history of the monarchy at Kensington Palace and participated in an "Executed Queens Tour" of sites pertaining to Tudor history.
+Of course I would not have dreamed of missing Queen Elizabeth II's Diamond Jubilee in June 2012, a once-in-a-lifetime experience after which I attended a conference on the history of the monarchy at Kensington Palace and participated in an Executed Queens Tour of sites pertaining to Tudor history.
 In March 2013 I spent three days in London before joining the Dallas Symphony on a fantastic European tour, with concerts in the Netherlands, Austria, Germany, and Belgium.
 I returned to the United Kingdom in 2015, 2016, 2017, and 2018, and also visited France (Paris) in 2015 and Germany (Bavaria) in 2016.
 In July 2018 I made my first visit to Russia, participating in an educational tour "In the steps of the Romanovs" and then staying in Ekaterinburg for the 100th anniversary of the murder of the Imperial Family, joining about 100,000 pilgrims in procession from the Church on the Blood to Ganina Yama monastery.
 In May/June 2019 I returned to Brazil where I visited many royal-related sites in Rio and Petropolis with monarchist friends.

 Dallas Symphony Biography

-Musical Performances Online:
+Cello Performances Online:

 Walton Cello Concerto with Susan Kitterman and the New World Youth Symphony Orchestra (November 11, 2012)